mmuratarat/mmuratarat.github.io/_posts/2019-01-19-dimensions-of-lstm.md

 comments: true
 ---

-A general LSTM cell can be shown as given below ([source](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714){:target="_blank"}).
+A general LSTM unit (not a cell!
+An LSTM cell consists of multiple units.
+Several LSTM cells form one LSTM layer.) can be shown as given below ([source](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714){:target="_blank"}).

 ![Placeholder Image](https://raw.githubusercontent.com/mmuratarat/mmuratarat.github.io/master/_posts/images/lstm.png)

-Equations below summarizes how to compute the cell’s long-term state, its short-term state, and its output at each time step for **a single instance** (the equations for a whole mini-batch are very similar).
+Equations below summarizes how to compute the unit’s long-term state, its short-term state, and its output at each time step for **a single instance** (the equations for a whole mini-batch are very similar).

 1. Input gate:
 $ i_{t} = \sigma (W_{xi}^{T} \cdot X_{t} +  W_{hi}^{T} \cdot h_{t-1}  + b_{i})$